Ancient plants for modern decor

 A PERCEPTION U-TURN

 Mosses belong to the earliest category of plants.
-They are not typically plant-like in that they do not have developed roots.
+They are not typically plant-like — they do not have developed roots.
 Instead, they absorb moisture and nutrients from the air.
 This makes them capable of growing on any surface, even without soil.
-This property of growing anywhere, sometimes uninvited, once created an industry of moss-cleaning in the west.
-But now, in a U turn, architects around the world are returning to using moss to cover building facades, creating a sense of primitive, unorchestrated nature in the middle of cities.
+Architects around the world use moss to cover building facades and thus creating a sense of primitive, unorchestrated nature in the middle of cities.

 BIOPHILIC DESIGN

-This movement is inspired by the idea of ‘Biophilic Design’– a theory that states that humans evolved in nature, hence long for closeness to it, and mimicking nature in buildings has a therapeutic effect on them.
-Mosses, with their raw feel, are considered effective in evoking such a sense of being amidst nature.
+This movement is inspired by the idea of ‘Biophilic Design’ — a theory that states that humans evolved in nature, hence long for closeness to it, and mimicking nature in buildings has a therapeutic effect on them.
+Mosses, with their raw feel, are considered effective for this.

 MAINTENANCE

-Moss walls are also gaining in popularity because they are relatively low maintenance.
+Moss walls are also gaining popularity because they are relatively low maintenance.
 Even if they dry out, they come back to life when it rains.
 However, not many people are comfortable living with a dry look in dry season.
-In order to keep them green, mosses need to be misted regularly.
-Also, mosses need sunlight, which rules them out from being used indoors, which is where urbanites spend the chunk of their time and need more Biophilic interventions.
+In order to keep them green, mosses need to be misted regularly. .

 MAINTENANCE-FREE ALTERNATIVES